tetherless-world/SQuARE/index.md

     rdfs:label "information content entity" ;
     dct:description "An information content entity is an object that requires some background knowledge or procedure to correctly interpret." .

-val-kb:Group rdf:type sio:Collection ;
+sets-kb:Group rdf:type sio:Collection ;
     rdfs:label "group" ;
-    sio:hasMember val-kb:Group .
+    sio:hasMember sets-kb:Group .
 ```
-A reasoner should infer `val-kb:Group rdf:type owl:Nothing .` or that an inconsistency occurs.
+A reasoner should infer `sets-kb:Group rdf:type owl:Nothing .` or that an inconsistency occurs.
 ### Symmetry
 #### Object Property Symmetry
 **Axiom**